futoin/specs/draft/ftn19_if_xfer_engine.md

 External Account ID is optional, but can be set only at creation time.

-Transit and Bonus account types must have related External and Regular accounts respectively.
+Transit and Bonus account types must have related External accounts.
-Related account can be set only at creation time.
+Related account can be set only at creation time with exception below.

+When bonus account is closed all out-of-band cancels and wins gets redirected to related account.
+Therefore, when bonus amount is released.
+The main Regular account becomes related.

 `Iface{`